BoryaGames/catto/README.md

 if (!authclient.expired) {
   // Do your code
 } else {
-  // If user session is expired (7 days), you must refresh it, when it done it will emit "token" event and you must save new data authclient.refresh();
+  // If user session is expired (7 days), you must renew it, when it done it will emit "token" event and you must save new data authclient.renew();
 }
 ```
 ### Discord Authorization 3